Literature Review Tools

 Endless result lists are terrible for quickly getting an overview.
 The Iris.ai maps give you a visual overview of the topics for a much faster distilling of the content.

 Find something interesting?
-Bookmark it into your reading list to dig into it later.
+Bookmark it into your reading list to dig into it later, or export the entire result list as CSV, or as BibTex to import to your favorite reference manager.

 THE FOCUS TOOL